PrernaDembla/ceilometer-fiware/README.md

 Configure Ceilometer in one controller where the service =ceilometer-agent-central= is running.

-In =/etc/ceilometer/ceilometer.conf= and add these entries (with your current values).
+Open the file `/etc/ceilometer/ceilometer.conf` and add these entries (_with your region values_) at the end:

-Pay attention to the netlist attribute: the names of external networks in your OpenStack installation.:

     [region]
     latitude=1.1